aetiom/bfw-logger/README.md

 After a successfull install, you will find in "app/configs/bfw-logger" the configs.php file that is used to configure options for the logger and the log handlers and allows you to create your defaults channels

-This files are commented and full of multiple examples, so we will not go further for the moment.
+This file is commented and full of multiple examples, so we will not go further for the moment.

 ---